ATGphum/Hearth-App/README.md

 `docker compose up`

 This will spin up the backend and the database.
-Whenever you
+Whenever you:

 - install a new node package
-- update an environment variable you will need to run the following command to trigger an image rebuild on launch
+- update an environment variable

+you will need to run the following command to trigger an image rebuild on launch

 `docker compose up --build`